 - > Hot works welding, burning, cutting, heat shrinking etc.

 - Entry into confined spaces.

 - Excavations (Permit to dig or drill).

 - > Work on electrical apparatus or installations.

-- > Roof works or works in a machine room.
+- Roof works or works in a machine room.

-- ➢ Works in a depot.
+- Works in a depot.

+- Lifts and escalators use and isolation on London Underground.